 Many organisations provide support for staff mental health and wellbeing by offering access to workplace Employee Assistance Programs (EAPs).
 But if as an employee I reach out to my workplace EAP to seek help and support, how effective will the service be?

 Stigma, fear of being treated differently, confidentiality fears, and so on, are barriers to employees seeking help for mental health concerns.
-In this post we look at research that investigated the impact of Employee Assistance Programs on reducing employee depression and anxiety and whether improved symptoms lead to improved work performance.
+In this article, we look at research that investigated the impact of Employee Assistance Programs on reducing employee depression and anxiety and whether improved symptoms lead to improved work performance.

 The results showed a significant reduction in depression and anxiety symptoms for staff who utilised their Employee Assistance Programs.
 This research also looked at whether accessing the EAP for risky alcohol use was effective in reducing dependence symptoms and found that there was no positive link, mainly because employees with addictions are unlikely to seek help via their EAP.
-Because of this finding, for this post, we will focus on the results around depression and anxiety and the usefulness of accessing Employee Assistance Programs.
+Because of this finding, for this article, we will focus on the results around depression and anxiety and the usefulness of accessing Employee Assistance Programs.

 - 20% of Australians in any given year experience mental ill-health

 - Mental ill-health costs the economy $60 billion a year